jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_data_labels_show_percentage.rs - An example of setting the
   percentage for the data labels of a chart series.
 Usually this only applies to a Pie or Doughnut chart.

+* doc_chart_font.rs - An example of setting the font for a chart element.

+* doc_chart_font_set_bold.rs - An example of setting the bold property for the font in a chart element.

+* doc_chart_font_set_color.rs - An example of setting the color property for the font in a chart element.

+* doc_chart_font_set_italic.rs - An example of setting the italic property for the font in a chart element.

+* doc_chart_font_set_name.rs - An example of setting the font name property for the font in a chart element.

+* doc_chart_font_set_rotation.rs - An example of setting the font text rotation for the font in a chart element.

+* doc_chart_font_set_size.rs - An example of setting the font size property for the font in a chart element.

 * doc_chart_format_set_no_border.rs - An example of turning off the border of a chart element.